Are you ready for cooler weather, colorful leaves and pumpkin spice everything? We are!

 Fall is a great time to find unique family activities, such as pumpkin patches, hay rides, spook alleys and the newcomer, corn mazes!
 Corn mazes started to pop up around the United States in the 1990’s, when farmers realized that they could earn additional revenue from their corn fields by cutting mazes into them.
-Utah’s first corn maze did so well that its designer now creates artistic corn mazes full-time across the United States and Europe.

-Finally, here are a few tips for making your first visit to a corn maze successful.
+Here are a few tips for making your first visit to a corn maze successful.

 - Dress appropriately – Wear good walking shoes with traction and enough layers to keep you and your kids warm as temperatures drop.

 - Bring your smart phone – Part of the fun of going to a maze is getting lost, but after awhile, that may get old.
 Your smart phone can help you with GPS, a flashlight, or to call for backup.
-However, avoid calling 9-1-1 unless you want to be a national joke.

 - Choose a maze that is right for your family.
 If you have young children, you may want to choose a smaller maze.
 You may also wish to avoid “haunted” mazes, where actors will try to scare you.